 Intern practice requirements

-Students may begin treating patients under the supervision of a licensed acupuncturist after completing clinical observation, core classes in acupuncture, Oriental medical diagnostics, basic physical assessment, herbs, and a comprehensive exam.
+Interns treat patients under a well-structured system that supports excellent professional development and truly superlative patient care.
+Students may begin treating patients under the supervision of a licensed acupuncturist only after completing a clinical observation series, core classes in Chinese medical diagnostics, acupuncture, herbs, physical assessment, and a comprehensive exam.

-Acupuncture in the AOMA Student Intern Clinics is $30.
-Purchase a Gift Certificate Packet and receive five student intern acupuncture treatments for $120.
+Acupuncture in the AOMA Student Intern Clinics is $35.
+Purchase a 5-treatment package and receive five student intern acupuncture treatments for $140.
 Cash, checks, all major credit cards, and most Medical Savings Account Cards/Flexible Spending Account Cards are accepted at all clinic locations.

 AOMA student interns practice Medical Qigong and Asian Bodywork as a part of their clinical education.
 Please contact the main campus clinic for appointment times.

-Medical Qigong works with the “qi” of individuals without the use of needles.
-It is well suited for very sensitive people, children and people in poor health.
-It involves working subtly with a person’s qi or energy in ways that are non-invasive, similar to Reiki.
-Medical Qigong is well suited for the following disorders: stress, anxiety, depression, headache, insomnia, poor memory, poor concentration, hypertension, PMS, perimenopausal syndrome, asthma, and digestive issues.
+Medical Qigong works with the qi of individuals without the use of needles.
+It is well suited for very sensitive people, children, and people in poor health.
+It involves working subtly with a person’s qi, or energy, in ways that are non-invasive and somewhat akin to Reiki.
+Medical Qigong is well suited for the following disorders: stress, anxiety, depression, headache, insomnia, poor memory, poor concentration, hypertension, PMS, perimenopause syndrome, asthma, and digestive issues.

 Asian bodywork has been practiced in China for over 2,000 years and is now considered an important healing modality in Chinese medicine.
-In this needle-free, hands-on therapy, Asian bodywork practitioners make recommendations for energetic exercises by rolling, tapping, and pressure to increase circulation and relieve pain throughout the body.
-Asian bodywork is used to effectively treat a wide range of musculo-skeletal conditions, including orthopedic injuries and chronic pain.
+In this needle-free, hands-on therapy, Asian bodywork practitioners relieve a number of disease conditions and nurture health by rolling, tapping, and applying pressure to increase circulation and relieve pain throughout the body.
+Asian bodywork is used to effectively treat a wide range of musculo-skeletal conditions, including orthopedic injuries, chronic pain, and anxiety.
 It is also used successfully in stroke rehabilitation.

-Clinic Theater treatments are available one to three days a week, depending on the term, at the South AOMA campus only.
+Clinical Theater treatments are available one to three days a week, depending on the term, at the South AOMA campus only.
 A licensed acupuncturist performs the entire treatment with 10-15 students watching and listening.
 Clinical Theater treatments and herbs are free to the patient.
-Patients are limited to two Clinic Theater appointments per term per class.
+Patients are limited to two Clinical Theater appointments per term per class.